pingcap/docs-dm/en/feature-overview.md

 ## Binlog event filter

-Binlog event filter is a more fine-grained filtering rule than the black and white lists filtering rule.
+Binlog event filter is a more fine-grained filtering rule than the block and allow lists filtering rule.
 You can use statements like `INSERT` or `TRUNCATE TABLE` to specify the binlog events of `schema/table` that you need to replicate or filter out.

 > **Note:**
 >
-> If a same table matches multiple rules, these rules are applied in order and the black list has priority over the white list.
+> If a same table matches multiple rules, these rules are applied in order and the block list has priority over the allow list.
 This means if both the `Ignore` and `Do` rules are applied to a single table, the `Ignore` rule takes effect.

 ### Parameter configuration